qianyunfan/Obsidian-Vault/cs learn/git/tutorial.md

 - `git checkout`
 	1. Add `-- filename` as suffix.
 Means restore this file to the version of repository, cancel local change.
 # Remote Command
 - `git push origin master` origin is the default name of repository.
-Master is your
+Master is current branch.
+Push will put local changes to remote.